Qwerty3341/Notas_OS/README.md

-Notes for issues in Linux and Windows
+Notes on issues, configurations, and customizations in Linux and Windows